Ergodic Interference Alignment: Abstract

 \section{Abstract}

-Consider a $K$-user interference channel under a block fading model.
-At any particular time, each receiver will see a signal from most transmitters.
-The standard approach to such a scenario results in each transmitter-receiver pair achieving a rate proportional to $\frac{1}{K}$ the single user rate.
-However, given two well chosen time indices, the channel coefficients from interfering users can be made to exactly cancel.
-By adding up these two signals, the receiver can see an interference-free version of the desired transmission.
-Thus, each user can achieve an ergodic rate proportional to $\frac{1}{2}$ the single user rate.
-In this paper, we apply this technique to a finite field interference channel to find the ergodic capacity region.
-Furthermore, we find a simple description for the achievable ergodic rate region in the Gaussian setting.
+This paper develops a new communication strategy, \textit{ergodic interference alignment}, for the $K$-user interference channel with time-varying fading.
+At any particular time, each receiver will see a superposition of the transmitted signals plus noise.
+The standard approach to such a scenario results in each transmitter-receiver pair achieving a rate proportional to $1/K$ its interference-free ergodic capacity.
+However, given two well-chosen time indices, the channel coefficients from interfering users can be made to exactly cancel.
+By adding up these two observations, each receiver can obtain its desired signal without any interference.
+If the channel gains have independent, uniform phases, this technique allows each user to achieve at least $1/2$ its interference-free ergodic capacity at any signal-to-noise ratio.
+Prior interference alignment techniques were only able to attain this performance as the signal-to-noise ratio tended to infinity.
+Extensions are given for the case where each receiver wants a message from more than one transmitter as well as the ``X channel'' case (with two receivers) where each transmitter has an independent message for each receiver.
+Finally, it is shown how to generalize this strategy beyond Gaussian channel models.
+For a class of finite field interference channels, this approach yields the ergodic capacity region.